Birajmukherjee/Fatal5_webscraping/README.md

-# fatal5_scraping
+# web_scraping
-this repo is about scraping the content from the web pages
+This repo is about scraping the content from the web pages